nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/menu/all_segments.rst

 .. index::
    single: all_segments

-ALL SEGMENTS
+All segments
 ============

-The All segments grid provide information about all segments within your Loyalty Program with information about assigned customers.
+The **All segments** grid provide information about all segments within your Loyalty Program with information about assigned customers.

 Moreover, you can also export the list of targeted customers.